forgestock/mrpassessment/README.md

 ### 🤝 Contributing

-Contributions, ideas, and feedback are welcome!
+Bug reports, feature requests, and pull requests are welcome!

 Feel free to open an [Issue](https://github.com/forgestock/mrpassessment/issues) or submit a Pull Request.